-Our department conducted a survey in 2018 and the results showed that our community members would like to purchase more fresh produce but cannot due to the high cost.
+Our department conducted a survey in 2020 and the results showed that our community members would like to purchase more local produce, but are unable to because our small community only has one grocery store which stocks produce from outside the area.
 Comparison studies reported in the 2019 statewide farming report cited that our community pays five times the cost for fresh fruits and produce.
 The report mentioned two main reasons for the increase in costs: outdated farming techniques used by local farmers resulting in low production; and high rates of spoilage due to warehousing and shipping from outside the community.
+ACTIVITY